 Spending More Time Indoors?
 Poor Indoor Air Quality Could Be Exacerbating Health Symptoms

-There’s nothing like fresh air, but with the winter here and pandemic measures hampering mobility, you’re apt to be spending more time indoors.
+There’s nothing like fresh air, but with the winter here, you’re apt to be spending more time indoors.
 And because of that, the air you are breathing may be a problem.
 Why?
 Because mold spores, volatile organic compounds (VOCs), lead dust, radon, and other sources of indoor air pollution may be present.
 If they are, your health may be affected.

 A Word About VOCs

 Volatile organic compounds, which are in the form of a gas, are toxic vapors that emanate from man-made materials and everyday household (and workplace) items.
 A multitude of different chemicals fall under the umbrella of VOCs, including formaldehyde, benzene, plasticizers, and by-products produced by chlorination in water treatment, such as chloroform.

 Problem is, VOCs are found in thousands of different household and office products, from electronics to paint to carpeting to furniture, and are off-gassed over time.
 That means your home’s indoor air quality is likely to become polluted.
 Now, especially during flu season and the coronavirus pandemic, when these diseases affect the lungs even more, we need to be extra vigilant about keeping indoor air as clean as possible.
 Otherwise, the impact of VOCs on your health can be pretty steep.